 All staff in our school should feel able to raise concerns about poor or unsafe practice and potential failures in our safeguarding regime.
 Such concerns will be taken seriously be the senior leadership team.

-The procedures are set out the Trust Whistleblowing Policy.
+The procedures are set out in The Pioneer Academy Whistleblowing Policy.

 A whistleblowing disclosure must be about something that affects the general public such as: